 Brandon Sanderson is at the forefront of the new age of original fantasy writing that rejects Tolkien’s

-These four Laws do not merely pertain to magic—rather, they are fundamental writing rules for understanding the nature of conflict.
+These three Laws do not merely pertain to magic—rather, they are fundamental writing rules for understanding the nature of conflict.
 Putting them in the framework of magic systems just makes them more clear.

 Sanderson’s First Law: An author’s ability to resolve conflict with magic is directly proportional to the reader’s understanding of said magic.